-The senior notes will be issued under an indenture dated as of , 2000, as supplemented by a supplemental indenture to be dated , 2000 for the senior notes, between us and The Chase Manhattan Bank, as trustee.
+The senior notes will be issued under an indenture dated as of October 1, 2000, as supplemented by a supplemental indenture to be dated October 3, 2000 for the senior notes, between us and The Chase Manhattan Bank, as trustee.

-The senior notes will mature on and will bear interest at a fixed rate or at a floating rate indexed to month LIBOR.
-Interest on the senior notes will accrue from , 2000.
-The accrual period for each payment date will begin on a interest payment date and end on the day before the next interest payment date.
-The first accrual period, however, will begin on the closing date and end on , 2001, the first interest payment date.
+The senior notes will mature on September 16, 2002 and will bear interest at a floating rate equal to three-month LIBOR plus 0.22%.
+Interest on the senior notes will accrue from October 3, 2000.
+The accrual period for each payment date will begin on a quarterly interest payment date and end on the day before the next quarterly interest payment date.
+The first accrual period, however, will begin on the closing date and end on January 2, 2001, the day before the first interest payment date.
+If any interest payment date, other than at maturity, for the senior notes would otherwise be a day that is not a business day, that interest payment date will be postponed until the next day that is a business day.
+If the maturity date for the senior notes falls on a day that is not a business day, payment of principal and interest will be paid on the next succeeding business day with the same force and effect as if made on the maturity date and no interest on that payment will accrue from or after the maturity date.
 The senior notes provide that we will:

-- pay interest on of each year, starting , 2001, and at maturity: - pay interest to the person in whose name a senior note is registered at the close of business on the or preceding the interest payment date; - for fixed rate senior notes, compute interest on the basis of a 360-day year consisting of twelve 30-day months; and - for LIBOR-indexed floating rate notes, compute interest on the basis of the actual number of days elapsed in the accrual period over a 360-day year; and - make payments in dollars by wire transfer for senior notes held in book-entry form or by check mailed to the address of the person entitled to the payment as it appears in the senior note register.
+- pay interest quarterly on March 16, June 16, September 16 and December 16 of each year, except that the first payment will be made on January 3, 2001, and at maturity; - pay interest and/or principal to the person in whose name a senior note is registered at the close of business on the day before the payment date; - compute interest on the basis of the actual number of days elapsed in the accrual period over a 360-day year; - make payments in dollars by wire transfer for senior notes held in book-entry form or by check mailed to the address of the person entitled to the payment as it appears in the senior note register; and - effect all interest resets, including the reset for the first accrual period, based on three-month LIBOR.